sauravk212/LAB-1_202001033/README.md

 - Librarian can manage and add the books.
 - The system should notify the user and librarian about the overdue books.
 - The system calculates the fine for overdue books on their return.
+- A user can login using their email id and password.

 # => NON - FUNCTIONAL REQUIREMENTS :